-Anthony's Nose is a 8.4 mile lightly trafficked out and back trail located near El Paso, Texas that features beautiful wild flowers and is only recommended for very experienced adventurers.
+Anthony's Nose is a 9.8 mile lightly trafficked out and back trail located near El Paso, Texas that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, and rock climbing and is best used from September until May.